 What are Community Wardens?

-Community Wardens are a uniformed patrolling force who will work in partnership with the Police, Local Authority and other agencies to promote safety within your community.
+Community Wardens are a uniformed patrolling force who work in partnership with the Police and other agencies to respond to anti-social behaviour and make you feel safer within your community.

-The aim of Community Wardens will be to make your area a better place to live by reducing the fear of crime and deterring opportunist criminals.
-They will do this by:
+Community Wardens aim to make your community a better place to live by:

-- Developing links with youth and community groups in your area.
+- developing links with residents and community groups in your area

 How can I contact the Community Wardens?

-By telephoning 0191 420 3713 any day between 11.30am and 10.30pm.
-Outside of these hours a message can be left on the answering machine and we will call you back the next working day.
+By telephoning 0191 420 3713 any day between 11am and 10.30pm.
+Outside of these hours a message can be left on the answer machine and the Community Wardens will call you back the next working day.